MicrosoftDocs/PowerShell-Docs/wmf/productincompat.md

-# Known Product Incompatibilites
+# Product Compatibility Status

+## Compatible:
+> Systems that are running the following server applications **can now run** Windows Management Framework 5.0:

+- System Center 2012 Configuration Manager

+## Not Tested:
-**Systems that are running the following server applications should not run Windows Management Framework 5.0 at this time:**
+> Systems that are running the following server applications **have not tested** against Windows Management Framework 5.0:

 - Microsoft Exchange Server 2013
 - Microsoft Exchange Server 2010 SP3